dlumian/ProgrammingLanguageTrends/README.md

   - data.csv
     - Week: Object type with date data in month/day/year format
     - Python/Java/C++: Cols with search count of that language for each week
+- environment
+  - conda.yml file contains list of all required packages for this repo
 - imgs
   - folder with images created throughout analysis
   - img paths are used in this readme, so moving or renaming them may break links